LizMarlowe-byte/docs-as-code-portfolio-hugo/content/technical-reference-guides/AuroraOps-Platform-5.2.0-Release-Notes.md

-# AuroraOps Platform 5.2.0 Release Notes

-!!! abstract ""
+---
+title: "How to create a relationship table in MadCap Flare"
-    This document summarizes the new features, product enhancements, resolved issues, and known issues in **AuroraOps Platform 5.2.0**.
+summary: "This document summarizes the new features, product enhancements, resolved issues, and known issues in AuroraOps Platform 5.2.0."
+draft: false
 ---

 ## <h2 id="auroraOps-5.2.0-overview">📄 AuroraOps 5.2.0 overview</h2>